vocdoni/docs/docs/architecture/components/census-service.md

         "string",
         "string"
     ],
-    "request": "req-12345678",    // Request ID here as well, to check its integrity as well "timestamp": 1556110672
+    "request": "req-12345678",
+    "timestamp": 1556110672
   },
   "signature": "0x1234..."
 }
 ```

-### Census import
+### Census import local dump

+Only works with specific merkletree format used by `dump` method.
+To add a list of plain claims use `addClaimBulk` instead.

 **Private Method**